 Now that you’ve got a detailed understanding of what you like to do, you can begin to look for IT careers – or career paths – that match.

 No matter what career stage you’re at, there are likely all kinds of jobs, job descriptions and job titles you’ve never even heard of – especially in startups who get very creative with their IT job titles.
 Many of them will involve at least some of the things you’ve highlighted on your ideal job map.
 And they aren’t always obvious, so take time here to dig into what the job description is really telling you.
 And if you get that interview, you can ask what parts of the position match some of your ideal jobs.

 Asking for advice from people can be a fantastic way to learn more about a career path that involves the tasks on your ideal job list.
 Recruiters who have an inside look into a company, other people who work at that company or have worked there.

 Take a look around your network – you have been building your personal network, right?
-LINK THIS– to find people who might know more.
+Network smarter, not harder to find people who might know more.
 Call up someone who does a job similar to the one you’re looking at and ask them about their career path.

 Finding the Right Job Recruiter for Your Next Career Move

 Not all recruiters are the same.
 Some specialize in temporary administrative work; others specialize in accounting professionals.
 There’s no point in getting a meeting with a recruiter who specializes in placing healthcare technicians if what you’re looking for is a job in Information Technology.

 So you can save yourself a lot of time, energy and frustration (“I’ve sent out 56 resumes to recruiters this week – how come no one’s calling me back?!”) by figuring out what it is you want to do and then targeting the recruiters who are most likely to be able to help you.